CoDALab-IITR/2024_MTech_Anuranan/README.md

 The drought indices are calculated month-wise, but IMD data are daily.
 So run files IMD_rain and IMD_temp to convert monthly.
 Then, run the file IMD_combine to combine all parameters into a single CSV file.

 IMD drought indices code:
 3 types of drought indices are considered: SPI, SPEI, and RDI.
-Run the files IMD_SPI, IMD_SPEI, IMD_RDI.
-For SPI, SPEI considered 6 months interval and 12 months interval of RDI.
+Follow the IMD_SPI, IMD_SPEI, IMD_RDI files to calculate drought indices.
+For SPI, SPEI considered 6-month intervals and RDI of 12-month intervals.

-IMD training code:

-IMD testing code:
+IMD training & testing code:

 Follow the same procedure for NOAA.
+Note: For US NOAA datasets, I directly downloaded them from https://www.ncdc.noaa.gov/cdo-web/search.

-Potential future data:
+Potential future dataset:
-CMIP.
+CMIP6.

 Order of code execution:
 1st extraction